 What if, in the middle of your live TV appearance, someone called in and asked for advice in overcoming racial prejudice?
-For public policy expert and speaker Heather C. McGhee, the response was natural—she helped.
-In the wake of that exchange (viewed more than 8 million times), Starbucks approached her to institute a company-wide anti-bias training program.
-From the personal to the corporate, McGhee’s talks kickstart a much-needed cultural effort towards putting systemic repair into action—with urgency, up-to-the-minute research, and sensitivity to all involved.
+For public policy expert Heather C. McGhee, the response was natural: she helped.
+In the wake of that exchange (viewed over 8 million times), Starbucks approached her to institute a company-wide anti-bias training program.
+From the personal to the corporate, McGhee kickstarted a much-needed cultural effort towards putting systemic repair into action—with urgency, the latest research, and sensitivity to all involved.

 As the former president of the inequality-focused think tank Demos, she drafted legislation, testified before Congress, and became a regular contributor on shows like Meet the Press and Real Time with Bill Maher.
 She also led Demos’ own racial equity organizational transformation, resulting in a doubling of the organization’s racial diversity and growth across all measures of organizational impact.
 McGhee’s riveting talks communicate this with passion and seriousness, “challenging the paradigm of racial competition in this country.”
 Racism doesn’t just hurt us on a personal level.
 It divides and alienates companies and their employees, employees and their clients, clients and brands.
 The trickledown, explains McGhee, is far-reaching.
 In her upcoming book The Sum Of Us: What Racism Costs Everyone And How We Can Prosper Together (February, 2021), McGhee will explore the self-destructive bargain of racism, and the rising cost to all of us.

 Now a Distinguished Senior Fellow at Demos, McGhee holds a B.A. in American Studies from Yale University and a J.D. from the University of California at Berkeley School of Law.
-McGhee is a member of the World Economic Forum’s Global Agenda Council on Civic Participation, and serves on multiple boards of trustees, including the Rockefeller Brothers Fund and Indivisible.
+She is a member of the World Economic Forum’s Global Agenda Council on Civic Participation, and serves on multiple boards of trustees, including the Rockefeller Brothers Fund and Indivisible.

 Leading Organizational Transformations Diversity, Racial Equity & Inclusion